 The second main reason is the ease of communication between American companies and those in Latin America.
 The English literacy rate in China hovers around 1%, but in a country like Mexico, the rate is about 4%.
 Large portions of potential engineers and developers in Latin America are fluent and have excellent communication skills.

-Some companies may rely more on skill and expertise above English communication skills, but experienced companies that have been doing outsourcing for more than 5 years understand that communication skills become paramount when trying to move fast and adjust according to market demands.
+Some companies may rely more on skill and expertise above English communication skills, but experienced companies that have been outsourcing for more than 5 years understand that communication skills become paramount when trying to move fast and adjust according to market demands.
 As long-term outsourced teams and individual outsourced contributors become more intertwined with the daily operations, the more it’s necessary to be in sync – thus greater English communication skills required.

 Mexican universities are nearly producing as many computer sciences graduates as American ones, and outside of education, Mexico and Brazil have a combined workforce of just under three-quarters of a million technology specialists.
-These are all workers that not only highly qualified but also very experienced.
+These are all workers that are not only highly qualified but also very experienced.
 This makes them attractive candidates to choose when companies are looking to set up Latin American development teams or to hire individual remote software engineers.

 The key benefits of Latin American development teams for American companies are clear.
-With reasonably high literacy rates and a lot of skill to back them up, they are often more qualified than their Asian counterparts.
+With reasonably high literacy rates and a lot of skills to back them up, they are often more qualified than their Asian counterparts.
 They are also able to work with much smaller time differences, and the cultural differences that separate the North and South American continents are far smaller than those across the globe.
 This can make it easier to integrate teams together, understand each other and build better-knit teams.

 However, there are still some time differences and language difficulties to contend with.
 Plus, the wages can be comparatively higher in Latin America than they are in Asia, and sometimes even in Eastern Europe.
 This means software companies in the USA must weigh up the balance of cost and skill when setting up outsourcing teams.

 Colombia shares a time zone with the east coast of America, and so it’s a good choice for companies on that side of the country that want to minimize time differences.
-It’s home to Medellin, one of the top 25 most innovative cities in the world, and strong ties between Colombian and USA governments make things a lot easier too.
+It’s home to Medellin, one of the top 25 most innovative cities in the world, and strong ties between the Colombian and USA governments make things a lot easier too.

 IT exports in Costa Rica amount to around 6% of GDP, with 20 Fortune 100 companies having outsourcing teams based there.
 The country ranks number 3 on Coursera’s index of coding and programming skills in Latin America, and with a literacy rate of 96%, the tech graduates of Costa Rica are highly sought after.